Ask a random person to name a few famous guitar players. You’ll

 He also has a one-hour documentary film that you can stream on Amazon Prime called Jake Shimabukuro: Life on Four Strings.
 Jake is arguably the most famous modern ukulele player, and we don’t see that changing anytime soon.

-James is also a dedicated ukulele instructor who can be found on YouTube and Uketropolis (formerly The Ukulele Way).
+James spot on our famous ukulele players list is cemented by the fact he is also a dedicated ukulele instructor who can be found on YouTube and Uketropolis (formerly The Ukulele Way).

 James is a talented songwriter, musician and teacher and we are excited to see what he comes up with next!